Cold hands and feet are the most common symptoms of Raynaud's syndrome

 What is Raynaud’s syndrome?

-Raynaud’s syndrome is a condition which interrupts the blood supply to the hands and feet (and sometimes, to other parts of the body such as the nose).
-It affects more women than men, and can occur quite early in life.
+Raynaud's syndrome affects more women than men, and can occur quite early in life.

 The skin around the areas of the body affected by Raynaud's syndrome turn white as blood flow is reduced, then blue as the oxygen supply runs out.
 After this, the skin becomes red as blood supply is finally resumed.

 During the white and blue stage of Raynaud's syndrome, cold and numbness are the primary features.
 As blood returns, numbness improves, but this 'return of feeling' can cause pain in the affected areas.

 Raynaud's syndrome is associated with certain health conditions, known as autoimmune diseases, such as rheumatoid arthritis.
 The cause of the reduction in blood flow, as described above, is not clear, but it seems that the small arteries in the body become over-sensitive to the way they respond to normal signals.

 For instance, blood vessels will expand and contract depending on the temperature.
 In Raynaud's syndrome, these reactions become exaggerated and it is therefore helpful to avoid sudden temperature changes and to make every effort to dress warmly during all times of the year.